-With over sixty kilometres of Pacific coastline from Playa Panama in the north to Playa Junquillal in the south, Costa Rica's Gold Coast offers dozens of beaches, with sands ranging from sugar white to the browns and greys of volcanic sand, and a range of coastal ecosystems to explore.
+With over sixty kilometers of Pacific coastline from Playa Panama in the north to Playa Junquillal in the south, Costa Rica's Gold Coast offers dozens of beaches, with sands ranging from sugar white to the browns and greys of volcanic sand, and a range of coastal ecosystems to explore.

 The country has a thriving economy, powered mainly by tourism, with a focus on ecotourism, and a vibrant high-technology industrial sector in the capital of San Jose.
-Regularly ranked highly for its safe and peaceful quality of life, Costa Rica is a stable democracy which abolished its military in 1949, and invests in progressive social policies, universal education and advanced health care.
+Regularly ranked highly for its safe and peaceful quality of life, Costa Rica is a stable democracy which abolished its military in 1949 and invests in progressive social policies, universal education, and advanced health care.
 Costa Rica’s strong democratic traditions are reflected in its hosting of the Inter-American Court of Human Rights and the United Nations’ University for Peace.

 Costa Rica - the very best of what life has to offer.

 One of the strongest motivations to move to Central America is the climate, and Costa Rica has an amazing variety of micro-climates within its borders.
 Of the country’s seven provinces, Guanacaste is one of the warmest and sunniest, with year-round tropical temperatures ranging from 21 to 35 degrees Celsius.
 The dry summer season runs from December to April, and its average nine hours of sunshine, little to no rain, and temperatures averaging around 27 degrees Celsius make it the busiest tourist season.
 From May to November, during the rainy winter season, the temperature highs are slightly lower, and a typical day includes rain showers mixed with sunshine.